GoogleChrome/web.dev/src/site/content/en/blog/sms-receiver-announce/index.md

 Chrome for
 Android](https://developers.chrome.com/origintrials/#/view_trial/607985949695016961).
-Origin trials allow you to try new features and give feedback on their usability, practicality, and effectiveness, both to the Chrome team, and to the web standards community.
+Origin trials allow you to try new features and give feedback on their usability, practicality, and effectiveness, both to the Chrome team and to the web standards community.
 For more information, see the [Origin Trials Guide for Web Developers](https://googlechrome.github.io/OriginTrials/developer-guide.html).